goodguytim1/pwj-chrome-extension/readme.md

 - You have to target classes like `input::placeholder` and `input:focus` to rewrite default bootstrap styling
 - You can use **Google** to figure out HOW

-## TODO: Create HTML and Style for Quick Action Buttons
+## DONE: Create HTML and Style for Quick Action Buttons

 #### HINTS:
 - You have to overwrite bootstrap classes like `.btn-outline-dark` & `.btn-outline-dark:focus` & `.btn-outline-dark:hover`
 - Use a class `actionInput__suggestions` for the parent container of the buttons inside `.actionInput__inputContainer`
 - Use buttons from [here](https://getbootstrap.com/docs/4.0/components/buttons/)

-## TODO: Create HTML and Style for Action Items
+## DONE: Create HTML and Style for Action Items

 #### HTML Structure: